Delctor/Matrix_project/README.md

 Ok now i will code a libray similar to numpy in c++ using SIMD (Single Instruction, Multiple Data) I want to point out that i am not a engineer and even less a computer engineer so maybe this is not the most efficient way to do this but the reason why i am doing this is beacuse i want to learn.
-This libreary will have matrices / transposed matrices and vectors of type double, float, int, uint64_t, int64_t and bool, i will explain firts the type bool.
+This library will have matrices / transposed matrices and vectors of type double, float, int, uint64_t, int64_t and bool, i will explain firts the type bool.

 The point of the vector or matrix boolean are mainly three: Logical operations, Replace elements based on conditions (somthing like numpy.where) and count the number of elements that are true,